Doctor Vitamin Recommendation from Dr. Rahl

 Which Vitamins and Supplements Does Dr. Rahl Take?

-- Cooper Complete Original With Iron – This is Cooper Complete’s most comprehensive multivitamin, featuring a daily serving size of eight tablets†.
-Ideally, this multivitamin would be taken in two doses for optimum absorption of nutrients (four tablets twice a day).
-However, with the hectic pace of day-to-day life, Dr. Rahl finds it easier to take all her vitamins in one dose – at dinner, her largest meal of the day.
-As she tells her patients, “It’s better to have 95 percent absorption than 50 percent absorption.”
-Taking multivitamins with a large meal can help improve the absorption of fat-soluble vitamins†.
+- Basic One With Iron – This is Cooper Complete’s robust once daily multivitamin with iron.
+With the hectic pace of day-to-day life, Dr. Rahl finds it easier to take all her vitamins in one dose – at dinner, her largest meal of the day. ” Taking multivitamins with a large meal can help improve the absorption of fat-soluble vitamins†.

 - Rahl mentioned she would take Cooper Complete Advanced Omega-3 if it weren’t for the large amount of fatty fish she incorporates into her diet.
 The American Heart Association recommends eating at least two 3.5 ounce servings of fatty fish, such as salmon, each week.
 Dr. Rahl greatly exceeds that amount.
 She eats at least six servings of salmon weekly!